ec363/parsleyapp/inst/md/guide.md

 Most plate readers export files in Excel (.xlsx) format, so make sure you first open these in Excel or similar and use the 'Save As..' function to save them in CSV format before using Parsley.

 To upload a file, select 'Upload CSV', find your CSV file and click 'Submit'.
+(Since v0.1.2, it is possible to upload tab-separated value (tsv) files, as well as CSV files that use semi-colons (;) instead of commas (,) by selecting the appropriate [delimeter](https://en.wikipedia.org/wiki/Delimiter-separated_values) before clicking Submit.)

 A successful upload will result in the name of your file appearing below the Submit button, and the entire CSV contents appearing at the bottom of the page.
 Even if the file is very wide or long, you should be able to scroll to view the entire file.

 <img src="www/13_rawdata_submitfile.png" style = "width:700px; border: 1px solid  gray;">
 <br><br>